OUR BLOG

 Ultimately, this role is the most important.
 It means that I get to spread the love in my classroom while the actual loved ones are at school.
 I get to shower the kids in kisses and hugs, and receive their little wet kisses in return.
 I get to teach them phrases like “give me a high-five” in English, and see their faces light up when I enter the room.
 And I get to witness a baby’s first steps and hear a toddler’s first words: I’m a 24-year-old mother with 20 part-time babies.

-As you see, being an Early Childhood Educator with Meddeas means much more than simply helping the students with the English language.
+As you see, being an early childhood educator with Meddeas means much more than simply helping the students with the English language.
 Now that I have sucessfully finished the program, I’m so glad it was like that.

 Preschoolers' drawings and cartoons in a school in Spain